Esther 6:1, On that night the king could not sleep.

 But unexpectedly, the King gave him an order like this.
 Verse 10, “Hurry; take the robes and the horse, as you have said, and do so to Mordecai the Jew, who sits at the king’s gate.
 Leave out nothing that you have mentioned.“

-It was inconceivable how frown and mutter Haman was!
-He had to do everything he wishes done to himself, to the person he hated so much.
-The person whom he wanted to hang in the courtyard of his house, now he himself had to cheer him on in the courtyard of the Persian Empire.
+It was remarkable how Haman’s countenance changed as he frowned and muttered to himself.
+He was forced to carry out the very actions he had wished on himself, but now upon his own enemy he hated the most.
+The person he had so eagerly wanted to hang in the courtyard of his own home was now the very person he had to honor in the courtyard of the Persian Empire.

 Esther 6:12-14, Then Mordecai returned to the king’s gate.
 But Haman hurried to his house, mourning and with his head covered.
 And Haman told his wife Zeresh and all his friends everything that had happened to him.
 Then his wise men and his wife Zeresh said to him, “If Mordecai, before whom you have begun to fall, is of the Jewish people, you will not overcome him but will surely fall before him.”
 While they were yet talking with him, the king’s eunuchs arrived and hurried to bring Haman to the feast that Esther had prepared.

-Thus we can now see how the Israelites celebrate Purim each year, on the 15th day of the month Adar (around March).
-Purim, which means the cast or lot which was cast away to determine the day on which the Jewish people would be destroyed, was turned by God into a day of victory for the Jewish people against all their enemies.
+We can now understand why the Jewish people celebrate Purim each year on the 15th day of the month of Adar (usually in March).
+The name Purim comes from the word “pur”, which means “lot”.
+This is because Haman had cast lots to determine the day on which the Jewish people would be destroyed.
+However, through God’s intervention, this day of destruction was turned into a day of victory for the Jewish people over all their enemies.
+Therefore, Purim is a time of rejoicing and celebration for the Jewish people, as they remember the faithfulness and deliverance of God.

 Amen.